Purchasing Power Parities

 Eurostat is in charge of the annual calculation and dissemination of PPPs for 37 European countries.
-These include the 28 EU Member States, the 5 candidate countries (Albania, the Former Yugoslav Republic of Macedonia, Montenegro, Serbia and Turkey), 3 EFTA Member States (Iceland, Norway and Switzerland) and 1 potential candidate countries (Bosnia-Herzegovina).
-Kosovo participates only in the surveys on consumer goods and services.
+These include the 27 EU Member States, the United Kingdom, the 5 candidate countries (Montenegro, Republic of North Macedonia, Albania, Serbia and Turkey), 3 EFTA Member States (Iceland, Norway and Switzerland) and 1 potential candidate country (Bosnia-Herzegovina).
 In Eurostat's dissemination database, PPPs for Japan and the United States are included for reference as well, although these are computed by the OECD.

 Coverage over time in Eurostat's database is as follows (in NSI back to 2000):

 Not applicable, because PPPs are primarily spatial indicators.